xiangqz/lab-notebook/reflection.md

 03-css
 I was able to complete the exercises and I think these exercises are really great for helping me go over the concepts we covered in class and they are very helpful to completing the homework.
 I think the selectors and pseduo exercises are useful as they helped me understand the topics better.

+04-flexbox
+I was not able to completely finish this on my own so I refered to the solutions when I was dealing with the flex format.
+But I think the exercise was really helpful for me to get practice on how to use flexbox in different way.

+05-grid

 ### Accessibility

 Enter your reflections on this section here.